kunalkeshan/Cam-O-Genics-Backend/CONTRIBUTING.md

 - `CONTRIBUTING.md`
 - Or any documentation related file.

-Refer to the [Basic Contributing Guidelines].
+Refer to the [Basic Contributing Guidelines](#basic-contributing-guidelines).
 This will go over how to easily make changes without having to upload any files locally.

-If you're looking for making features changes, or improving a certain part of the code, please refer to the [Advanced Contributing Guidelines].
+If you're looking for making features changes, or improving a certain part of the code, please refer to the [Advanced Contributing Guidelines](#advanced-contributing-guidelines).

 ## Standards and Guidelines